 With two or three breaks during the course of a session, it is not unusual for a “full” day of an arbitration to involve only 5 hours of testimony, or even less.
 Coupled with the delay in scheduling hearings after the first two sessions, and arguments over documents and discovery often consuming the first day, it is easy to see why arbitrations are taking 6 months or more to complete, with 4 hearing days quickly becoming the norm.

-Unfortunately, there is not too much that any of the participants can do to increase the amount of time it takes to complete an arbitration, except to keep the delays in mind when commencing such a proceeding.
+Unfortunately, there is not too much that any of the participants can do to decrease the amount of time it takes to complete an arbitration, except to keep the delays in mind when commencing such a proceeding.
 The arbitration forums are attempting to address some of the delays, and now schedule “discovery conferences” with the arbitrator or with a member of the arbitration forum staff, well before the hearings to avoid delays because of outstanding discovery issues.

-In theory, in 30 days, the parties are notified of the arbitrators decision by mail.
+In theory, in 30 days, the parties are notified of the arbitrator’s decision by mail.
 Unfortunately, depending on the office which administers your hearing, the delay in receiving an arbitration award can be as long as 3 months.

-While any one who participates in arbitrations with any regularity can find fault with the process, and despite my comments here, arbitrations still remain the most efficient method of resolving most disputes.
+While anyone who participates in arbitrations with any regularity can find fault with the process, and despite my comments here, arbitrations still remain the most efficient method of resolving most disputes.
 Hearings are typically held within 9 months of the filing of the statement of claim, and most cases are completed within 16 to 18 months.
 Compared to the years it takes to get a case to trial in the courts of most major cities, the time savings is a major factor in favor of arbitration, for both claimants and respondents.